ErikVerheul/OneBacklog/localhost-certs/README.txt

 Add localhost: 127.0.0.1 to your hosts file if not already present.
 The same article also explains how to create a self-signed certificate and root CA your self.

-Note: These ceritfiactes will not work on the Internet.
+Note: These certificates will not work on the Internet.
 They are trusted only on your system.